stevecondylios/R-in-Rails/README.md

 To deploy the app to heroku, several things need to be configured.
 These are:
 * adding the bundler2 buildpack
-* addingthe R buildpack (for cedar-14 stack)
+* addingthe R buildpack (for the [herkou-16 stack](https://elements.heroku.com/buildpacks/dpmccabe/heroku-buildpack-r))
-* setting heroku-cedar-14 stack
+* setting heroku-16 stack
 * adding init.R file
 * adding 1 web dyno